Level: ⚫⚫⚪⚪⚪ Beginner

 Overview

-Preface: Structure of the MAgPIE Model
+Preface: General structure of the MAgPIE Model

 centered image